'''Basic Trope''': A character is who often mentioned or referred to, but never appears.

 ** The main characters frequently mention several unseen friends of theirs.

 ** Alice and Bob just casually mention Charlie several times.

-** Charlie is never seen, but [[TheVoice his voice is heard]].
+** Charlie is never seen, but [[TheVoice his voice is heard]] over the telephone.

 ** Charlie just never gets the chance to stop by; he could be holding multiple jobs, or busy with his other (also unseen) friends.

 ** If Charlie is only mentioned in the past tense, then he is possibly deceased.